F3XTeam/RBX-Try-Library/README.md

     end)
 ```

-### Attempt:Retry() → Attempt
+[httpstat.us](http://httpstat.us/) is a good way to test Http request errors.

+`Attempt :Retry()`

-This method retries the attempt if it failed, and executes any methods that were chained to it. `Attempt.RetryCount` is incremented each time the attempt is retried, and is reset if a retry succeeds.
+This method can only be called within a `Catch` callback.
+It retries the last function called in the chain before the error (with the same old arguments). `Attempt.RetryCount` is incremented each time the attempt is retried, and is reset after a `Retry` `pcall` doesn't error.

-You can use this method in combination with an attempt's :Catch method to retry a sequence of interdependent function calls that fail, and even limit the number of, or space out, retries.
+You can use this method to retry a sequence of interdependent function calls that fail, and even limit the number of, or space out, retries.
 For example:

 ```lua
 local HttpService = game:GetService('HttpService')